ferasaljoudi/Capstone/Code/RaspberryPi5/README.md

 - The `switchTask.service` file ensures the `switchTask.py` script starts automatically at boot and listens for the switch state.
 - The `.lgpio` directory is set up to support GPIO event notifications required by the `lgpio` library, with proper ownership for seamless operation.
 - These configurations automate the system's response to the switch state, making the setup reliable and user-friendly.

+### `gps_test.py`

+- This file was made to check if the GPS module is detecting the car speed.
+- This file will play audio files based on the car speed.

 ### `eye_detection_tflite.py` And `tflite_visual.py`